Aura Router

 }

-If you need to customize 404 responses, you may handle them in your server layer (e.g., Next.js route handlers, Workers fetch events, etc.)
+If customization of 404 responses is required, handle them in the server layer (e.g., Next.js route handlers, Workers fetch events, etc.)

 export interface GlobalContext {}